 Calms the Mind and Body

 Matcha includes L-Theanine, an amino acid.
-When combined with caffeine it helps to produce sustainable and focused energy, and promotes a state of relaxation.
+When combined with caffeine, it helps to produce sustainable and focused energy and promotes a state of relaxation.
 It is the reason why regular green tea is thought of as a calming beverage.
-It promotes the release of feel-good hormones like endorphin, serotonin, and dopamine, while also improving your attention and memory.
+It promotes the release of feel-good hormones like endorphins, serotonin, and dopamine while also improving your attention and memory.

 Promotes Heart Health